lintang-b-s/navigatorX/README.md

 3.  go mod tidy &&  mkdir bin
 4. CGO_ENABLED=1  go build -o ./bin/navigatorx ./cmd/auto
 5. ./bin/navigatorx
-(Minimum free RAM 2 GB for the above data)
+(Minimum RAM 2.0 GB for the above openstreetmap data)
 note: or you can also do it with "make run"
 5.  wait for preprocessing contraction hierarchies to complete (about 3 minutes)
 Note: if error "resource temporary unavailable" -> just delete navigatorXDB directory and restart the steps above